The third homology of SL_2 of local rings: Introduction

 The proof follows the same route as the proof of the corresponding theorem for fields in \cite{hut:cplx13}, but we supply all the necessary details for the convenience of the reader.
+In subsection \ref{sec:bwfin}, we combine this theorem with the recent results of Mirzaii to show that $\zhalf{\kind{A}}$ is obtained from $\ho{3}{\spl{2}{A}}{\zhalf{\Z}}$ by taking coinvariants for the action of $A^\times$.
+This was not known previously in the case of local domains with finite residue field.

-In section \ref{sec:rpbA}, we consider certain submodules and quotient modules of the refined scissors congruence group $\rpb{A}$ which play an important role in our calculations.
-Again, we are here following a route already covered in the case of fields.
+In section \ref{sec:rpbA}, we consider certain submodules, quotient modules and special elements of the refined scissors congruence group $\rpb{A}$ which play an important role in our calculations.
+Again, we are here following a route already covered in the case of fields (in \cite{hut:rbl11}).
 Only small adaptations are needed to extend the results for fields to the more general case of local rings, but we include (most) details for the reader's convenience.
-In particular, the \emph{key identity} $\pf{x}\cconstmod{A}=\suss{1}{x}-\suss{2}{x}$ in $\rpb{A}$ (see Theorem \ref{thm:df}) is crucial to our later calculations.

-In section \ref{sec:val} we re-visit the specialization homomorphism for the refined Bloch group of a field with valuation which was introduced in \cite{hut:rbl11} and used to calculate the third homology of $SL_2$ of local and global fields.
-The small technical improvement here is that we re-prove the specialization theorem replacing the original target of this map, the module $\rrrpb{k}_F$, with the larger module $\qrpb{k}_F$ (Theorem \ref{thm:spec}).
-(The improvement is not hugely significant: there is a surjective map $\qrpb{k}_F\to \rrpb{k}_F$ whose kernel is annihilated by $3$.)

-In section \ref{sec:res} we use the specialization homomorphism to compare the refined Bloch group of a field with discrete valuation and finitely many square classes with the refined scissors congruence group of the residue field.
-In this section, we also compare the refined scissors congruence group of a local ring to that of its residue field.
-We apply these results and Theorem \ref{thm:h3sl2A} to calculate the third homology of $SL_2$ of some higher-dimensional local fields, greatly generalizing the main result of \cite{hut:rbl11}.
-The restriction to fields with finitely many square classes here is primarily an artefact of our method of proof: All of the objects of study are modules over the group of square classes of the field or local ring, and we compare related modules by comparing the associated eigenspaces for the characters of the group of square classes.